1. Do I need a passport/permission/visa to go to the Andamans?

 9. Can I visit any island of my choice?

 There are only 32 inhabited islands in a total of 572 islands.
 Tourists are permitted only in a list of islands.
 You can see the list here (entry formalities)

 10. It is an Indian territory.
 So do I use Indian Currency?

 Yes.
-Indian Rupees is used in Andaman Islands.
+Indian Rupee is used in the Andaman Islands.
 You can exchange currency at the airport, from the banks or currency dealers.
 Also, you can withdraw Indian Rupees from the ATMs there.

 11. Is is safe/secure to travel to Andamans?